dashee87/betScrapeR/README.md

 ### Required Packages

 [abettor](https://github.com/phillc73/abettor) is a package to perform calls on the Betfair exchange via its API.
 We will use [abettor](https://github.com/phillc73/abettor) to retrieve exchange data.
-Please consult its extensive documentation, if you want design a trading strategy based on data derived from `betScrapeR`.
+Please consult its extensive documentation if you want to design a trading strategy based on data derived from `betScrapeR`.
 As [abettor](https://github.com/phillc73/abettor) is not supported by CRAN, you'll need to install it seperately.
 Similar to before, just install it directly from RStudio:

 Install from GitLab